Start Debugging

 FooRef(ref y);

-will trigger a compiler error saying that the ref value must be an assignable variable.
+FooRef(in y) will work without any issues, while FooRef(ref y) will trigger a compiler error saying that the ref value must be an assignable variable.

-– only variables are allowed
+FooRef(42) – only variables are allowed

-– a value without a location.
-This plays hand in hand with the warning above, because if you try to use FooRef(ref 42)
+This is the other improvement which ref readonly brings over in – it will start complaining when you try to pass it an rvalue — a value without a location.
+This plays hand in hand with the warning above, because if you try to use FooRef(ref 42) you will instantly get a compiler error saying CS1510: A ref or out value must be an assignable variable.